 These massive vehicles are also capable of inflicting catastrophic injuries that will require medical attention for the rest of an individual’s life.

 In addition to physical losses, injured claimants could seek compensation for emotional trauma including mental anguish, pain and suffering, and loss of enjoyment of life.
 At-fault truckers must also provide wage reimbursement to injured parties.
 This includes payments for current lost earnings and lost future work potential.
-An accomplished big rig collision attorney could help to pursue claims in Forth Worth for their full value.
+An accomplished big rig collision attorney could help to pursue claims in Fort Worth for their full value.

-Defendants in Truck Crash Claims
+Defendants in Fort Worth Big Rig Crash Claims

-Additionally, the Texas Tort Claims Act says that injured individuals could file a civil action the government for 18-wheeler wreck involving government-owned vehicles such as municipal dump trucks under these conditions: the driver was performing their job duties at the time and the driver would be liable for the accident if they were driving a vehicle that was not owned by the government.
+Additionally, the Texas Tort Claims Act says that injured individuals could file a civil action the government for 18-wheeler wreck involving government-owned vehicles such as municipal dump trucks under these conditions: the driver was performing their job duties at the time and the driver would be liable for the wreck if they were driving a vehicle that was not owned by the government.